-Annual Water Quality Report for the period of January 1, 2022, thru December 31, 2022,
+Annual Water Quality Report for the period of January 1, 2023, thru December 31, 2023,

-COPEVILLE SUD provides purchased surface water from Lake Lavon located in Collin County.
+COPEVILLE SUD provides purchased surface water from Lake Lavon located in Collin County and Leonard are located in Fannin County.
 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.